-The Proper Officer shall be the HPS except where the proposal relates to the appointment or dismissal of the HPS in Proper Office shall be the Monitoring Officer
+The Proper Officer shall be the HPS except where the proposal relates to the appointment or dismissal of the HPS in which case the Proper Office shall be the Monitoring Officer

 Employee Code of Conduct

 1. What is the Code of Conduct?